(FREE Printable Budget Template Included!)

 Imagine getting charged to repair a damaged counter that was already in that condition when you moved in.

-Make sure to take before and after pictures of the apartment to insure you get your entire deposit back.
-Everyone has a camera on their phones these days – its so simple!
+Make sure to take before and after pictures of the apartment to ensure you get your entire deposit back.
+Everyone has a camera on their phones these days – it’s so simple!

 – If you have problems while renting, make sure to document your conversations and take pictures of any problems.

 If you have a leak that you have reported, but the landlord has failed to fix it, take a picture and write down all the information related to it.

 This way, if there is damage due to the leak you have proof that you told the landlord releasing you of the liability of paying for repairs.

 – You must give a 30-day notice if you want to move EVEN if your lease is ending.

 If you do not, you will be the one responsible for the extra month’s rent.
 Sometimes you can work out something less than 30 days with your landlord, but don’t count on it.